20 things you probably didn’t know about Fall Out Boy’s Pete Wentz

 Stark was the first Game Of Thrones house that Pete found himself identifying with.
 “The gear they wore up there is equal parts Hoth, dark ages, nobility, and [designer] Balmain,” he told us.
 “Hard to deny the style of the North – we’re all about the layers.
 Dang, and every kid gets a Dire Wolf puppy!
 Sign me up!”
 Pete has his own GoT-looking dog called Bowie, but confesses, “He definitely is a bit too troubled to be a Stark Dire Wolf.”

-Which he does not recommend anyone else doing.
-“I think that you should wait until you’re really able to understand that the tattoo is gonna be on you forever,” he says.
+…which he does not recommend anyone else doing.
+“I think that you should wait until you’re really able to understand that the tattoo is gonna be on you forever,” Pete says.
 His very first tattoo was an eco symbol on his back.
 “I got it because I was pretty involved in environmental causes, but I think I really got it because all my heroes were part of this tattoo culture, and I wanted to be part of that.
 I was too young, but telling young people not to do something possibly only enhances their desire to do it.”

-Fall Out Boy’s debut – and one of the greatest break-up albums of all time – Take This To Your Grave was inspired by several different breakups with the same person.
+Fall Out Boy’s debut – and one of the greatest break-up albums of all time – Take This To Your Grave was inspired by several different break-ups with the same person.
 The most angry he’d ever been in his life, Pete just vomited his thoughts and feelings into song.
 Vitriolic words, like hoping he wished people would catch fire, drive off bridges, and wrap their car around a tree.
 Pretty attention-grabbing… you’d think.
 But the girl in question never called him up to give her opinion on what was to become a classic album.
 “That record in some ways was me trying to get that attention,” he said.
 “But the dynamic of the relationship was that she was never gonna give me it, no matter what.”

 To Pete Wentz, life is a journey.
 “Something that unfolds itself and you need to make mistakes and you need to find love and get your heartbroken and break a heart or two.
 It’s basically a search to find the best version of yourself, and to help other people find the best version of themselves.”
 And failing all of that deep stuff?
 Well, it’s simple… life is just “the eternal search for pizza”.
 Make ours a margarita!
 Stuffed crust!